 This is a very short but interesting and relevant article from the BBC’s health page.
 It outlines a recent UK study involving over 300 patients, the physical problems they faced and wide variation in support they received after they got home.

-Video length: 7 minutes (Watch now or tap the button above to add this resource to your personal library to watch later) In this short video, Bob (a former Intensive Care patient) talks about his recovery over the months and years since his accident.
+In this short video, Bob (a former Intensive Care patient) talks about his recovery over the months and years since his accident.

 When someone ends up Intensive Care, close family and friends are also affected.
 They play a very important part in the patients' recovery after they go home.Given the importance of their involvement, the government has ensured that they have certain rights that, by law, must be met.
 Close family or close friends are often called "carers" by health and social care services, and most have a legal right to an assessment of their own needs.
 That includes things like...